Origin and History

 Drummers of the regiments of dragoons usually wore the same uniform as the troopers heavily laced with yellow and black braids or a uniform with inverted colours.

-- reverse: Light blue field pennant, central device consisting of imperial eagle bearing the red-white-red shield on its breast and the collar of the Order of the Golden Fleece
+- reverse: double eagle with a shield and the necklace of the order of the Golden Fleece

 This article incorporates texts from the following book which is now in the public domain: